-Making new medicines available for patients is a complex process taking many years, in which our company investigates thousands of potential new medicines for every one that proves to be safe, effective, and can be prescribed by doctors.
+Making new medicines available for patients is a complex process taking many years; Our company investigates thousands of potential new medicines in order to produce just one that proves safe, effective and can be prescribed by doctors.

 This process can be divided into the following steps:

 1.Target discovery: Detailed knowledge of disease processes at the molecular level allows us to determine how and where a candidate medicine may act.